Train Ticket Fare by Indian Railway

 Indian Railway announced that Railway has decided a marginal increase in fare only over the non-suburban sections.
 But there shall be no fare hike for passengers over suburban sections and season ticket holders.

-Every for the passengers travelling in Ordinary Non AC Classes, there shall be a marginal increase of 1 paise/PKM (Passenger Kilometer).
+Every for the passengers traveling in Ordinary Non AC Classes, there shall be a marginal increase of 1 paise/PKM (Passenger Kilometer).
 The increase in fare will be on tickets bought on or after ✅1st January 2020 and no excess fare (difference of fare) will be charged from passengers who have booked tickets before 1st January 2020.

 The fare revision is as below.